 Awake before the birds with a good old fashioned does of jet-lag, I left the hotel and out onto the Saturday morning streets before the world was awake under a dusting of snowfall.
 It was April so just at the point of shaking off its winter coat.

 The ultra cool city of Chicago, Illinois

 Chicago, or ‘The Windy City’ as it is well know towered above with its business offices reaching towards the sky.
 My initial thoughts was the seamless clash of old world and the new.
 There are remnants of Chicago during the late 1800s, before Chicago went from a city devastated by a great fire, to the world leader in skyscraper engineering and design that it is today.

 How to get around

 Chicago is actually an easy city to navigate and get around, compared to some cities and has one of the world’s easiest street patterns and numbering systems.
-For those with limited time the trolley hop on hop off tours are the perfect way to commute however, I was happy to use public buses, river boats, subway system and of course by foot which is still hands down my preferred means of transport in any new city.
+For those with limited time the trolley hop on hop off tours are the perfect way to commute.
+I was happy to use public buses, river boats, subway system and of course by foot.
+This is perhaps my preferred means of transport in any new city.